S P Lohia Foundation

 Strategic Alignment is Critical

 The foundation focuses on causes where trustees have deep personal passion and expertise.
-Aarti Lohia emphasizes that “the first step is passion” - they support causes that resonate strongly with the family's values around education, healthcare, arts, and social impact.
+Aarti Lohia emphasises that “the first step is passion” - they support causes that resonate strongly with the family's values around education, healthcare, arts, and social impact.

 Long-term Relationships Over One-off Grants